 The Head of Internal Audit produces an annual plan.
-This is developed in consultation with senior managers and takes account of the Authority's risk management process.
+This is developed in consultation with senior managers and takes account of the Authority's aims, strategies, key objectives, associated risks, and risk management processes.
 The Audit and Governance Committee agrees each year's plan.
 The plan includes an element of contingency to allow internal audit to be responsive to changing conditions and requests for assistance from managers.
-It is the responsibility of the Chief Financial Officer to ensure that the budget allocated to internal audit is sufficient.
+It is the responsibility of the Chief Financial Officer to ensure that the budget allocated to internal audit is sufficient to ensure that the plan can be delivered.

 The Head of Internal Audit is authorised, in consultation with the Chief Financial Officer, to amend the plan during the year as necessary to reflect changes to systems or processes or in the risks facing the Authority.
 Any significant changes will be reported to the Audit and Governance Committee.
-All managers are expected to notify the service of such changes immediately they become aware of them.
+All managers are expected to notify the service of any issues that may potentially require a change in the plan as soon as they become aware of them.